Hike in the footsteps of the Hudson Bay Brigade

 China Ridge Trails

-Cruise the Crowsnest Highway from Vancouver to find this epic Provincial Park and the treasures that it holds.
-You will find other historic trails such as the Dewdney, Whatcom and Hope Pass trails along this trail.
+Cruise the Crowsnest Highway from Vancouver to find this epic Provincial Park and the treasures it holds.
+You will find other historic trails such as the Dewdney, Whatcom and Hope Pass trails along this route.
 Many an intrepid hiker has ended their PCT quest here.

 Enjoy spending a day, a weekend, or even a week hiking the rugged, yet traversable, trails in the park.
 Begin at Lightning Lakes and you can choose a leisurely walk through forests heady with the scent of fresh pine.
 For something more challenging and a lot more rugged take the Mt.
 Frosty Trail to Manning’s highest peak at 2408 m (7900 ft) and discover panoramas so expansive, 360° isn’t enough to take it all in.

-Refuel your wanderlust hiking The Great Trail along the Kettle Valley Rail Trail from Princeton to Coalmont.
-It’s a spectacular hike along the Tulameen River Valley.
-Your journey begins in the cool darkness of a 305 m (1000 ft) tunnel carved from the ridge that separates the Tulameen and Similkameen Rivers.
+Refuel your wanderlust hiking the Trans Canada Trail along the Kettle Valley Rail Trail from Princeton to Coalmont.
+It’s a spectacular hike along the Tulameen River Valley.* Your journey begins in the cool darkness of a 305 m (1000 ft) tunnel carved from the ridge that separates the Tulameen and Similkameen Rivers.
 It then continues for 18 km (11.2 mi) past ochre cliffs and haunting hoodoo rock formations that have been eroded by wind since recorded time.

 HBC (Hudson Bay Company) 1849 Trail